afleones/enterpriseX/README.md

-# JWT Authentication in Laravel 11

-This project demonstrates how to implement JWT (JSON Web Token) authentication in a Laravel 11 application using the `tymon/jwt-auth` package.
+# JWT Authentication in Laravel 1s project demonstrates how to implement JWT (JSON Web Token) authentication in a Laravel 11 application using the `tymon/jwt-auth` package.

 ## Prerequisites